GoogleCloudPlatform/knfsd-cache-utils/README.md

 **Note:** This is not an officially supported Google product.
 NFS re-exporting is only suited for very limited use cases.
 You should be extremely familiar with NFS, FS-Cache and the other components used in this repository before deploying and/or using these utilities.

+For questions & comments, reach out to `knfsd-cache-utils@google.com`.

 ## Overview

 This repository contains a set of utilities for building, deploying and operating a high performance NFS cache in Google Cloud.
 It is designed to be used for certain HPC and burst compute use-cases where there is a requirement for a high performance NFS cache between a NFS server and its downstream NFS clients.